Regrow Ag.

 Remote-Sensing

-A project that embodies this work is the Geopatial Explorer tool.
+A project that embodies this work is the Geospatial Explorer tool.
 The purpose of this tool was to provide clients with a highly visual, map-based way to understand the effects of adopting (or failing to adopt) regenerative agriculture practices on their croplands.
 These effects could be widespread across regions, crop types, and even time periods.
-My primary responsibilities for this project included the full end-to-end design process, including qualitative research, conducting internal interviews, visual and UX design work, and documenting the full process in a product spec to be shared with engineering collaborators.
+My primary responsibilities for this project c , including qualitative research, conducting internal interviews, visual and UX design work, and documenting the full process in a product spec to be shared with engineering collaborators.

 BACKGROUND CONTEXT